 According to a report by Global Market Insights, the North American eLearning market accounts for 40 percent of the total global share, and for good reason: North America is considered to be one of the pioneers of eLearning.

 For example, introducing an eLearning initiative that relies on microlearning lessons delivered via smartphone requires less upfront training because users are already comfortable with the tech.
-What’s more, the existing technological infrastructures available in North America make it easier for organizations to leverage the tools and network speeds they have on hand to deliver eLearning modules (thanks, 5G!).
+What’s more, the existing technological infrastructures available in North America make it easier for organizations to leverage the tools and network speeds they have on hand to deliver eLearning modules.

-The ever-expanding remote workplace means a greater demand for eLearning in the 2020 corporate training landscape.
+The ever-expanding remote workplace means a greater demand for eLearning in the corporate training landscape.
 With employees opting to work from home, using flex schedules, and choosing hybrid home-and-office work environments, eLearning allows companies to offer the same training to all employees—no matter their location—through remote conferencing tools, videos, webinars, and self-paced training modules.

 Because North American businesses are among the earliest adopters of eLearning, the North American eLearning market is robust and innovative.
 Partnering with forward-thinking eLearning vendors and keeping up with the trends can help you carve out your own slice of the American (eLearning) dream.